Teldrin89/flask-test/README.md

 it's applied to.
 The internal function `wrapped_view()` checks if a user is loaded and if yes, original view is called and continues normally.
 If user is not logged in, this function redirects to login page.

+## Templates
+Templates are files that contain static and placeholders for dynamic data.
+A template is rendered using `render_template()` function with specific data to produce final `html` document.
+Flask uses the Jinja template library to render templates.
+Jinja looks and behaves mostly like Python - special delimiters are used to distinguish Jinja syntax from static data:
+- anything between `{{` and `}}` is an expression, output will be put in final document
+- anything between `{%` and `%}` denotes a control flow statement like `if`
+### Base layout
+Part of the app layout will be common for all pages.
+To avoid re-writing the entire HTML structure each template will extend a base one and override specific secions.